Pain Rescue Team Helps Seriously Ill Kids Cope In Terrible Times

 Jessica Greenfield says she knows the treatments help Miller, because he often asks her to touch his pressure points between Adcock's visits.

-Studies estimate that 20 percent of children worldwide have chronic pain.
+Studies estimate that 20% of children worldwide have chronic pain.
 That could range from frequent stomachaches to debilitating pain from cancer.

 And the majority of those children will grow into adults who also are in chronic pain, says Christine Chambers, the Canada research chair in children's pain at the Centre for Pediatric Pain Research at Dalhousie University in Nova Scotia.